 These are strange and troubling times, but it is still important, perhaps more than ever, to seek joy and to share wonderful music and dancing with other people.

-The Folk Federation of Tasmania is restarting its dances.
-This has involved a lot of extra planning and work, all done by volunteers, in order to meet the additional requirements from government and the managers of the venues we hire.
-We will have to do things differently.
+After a break during the height of the shutdown in 2020, the Folk Federation of Tasmania restarted its Hobart dances.
+This involved a lot of extra planning and work, all done by volunteers, in order to meet the additional requirements from government and the managers of the venues we hire.
+We have had to do things differently.
 We know that this may be frustrating or confusing, but it is vital for everyone’s safety and to meet the requirements for us to be able to run dances at all.

 Before you attend any of our dances, please read the following.
 By attending, you have committed to abiding by these conditions.